sanniraj72/golang/README.md

-1. Created a go application file.
+1. I have created a simple api-service using go.
+That will show /home page and /countries.

-2. create Docker file using that application
+2. Create Docker file to contanerize the app.

 $ cat Dockerfile
 FROM golang:latest
 RUN mkdir app && cd app